jundalisay/superblist/content/en/faq.md

 I want profits and wealth for myself.
 I drink my expensive coffee with plastic straws.
 I don't care about the turtles that will die from ingesting them.
 Sucks to be them.
 It's just survival of the fittest.

-You are nuts to propose a one-state solution that unites Jews and Palestinians -- Muslims are terrorists!
+You are nuts to propose a one-state solution that unites Jews and Palestinians.
+All Muslims are terrorists!

 The universe was created for us humans.
 After death, there is nothing.
 There is no evidence of God, the afterlife, reincarnation, or karma.
 So I say maximize pleasure while alive!